 Knowing when to stop

-The hiring process in the time of pandemic has also been pretty challenging for recruiters.
-Since no one is supposed to be roaming around, recruitment, onboarding, and everything else has to be done virtually.
+The hiring process during the pandemic has also been pretty challenging for recruiters.
+Since no one is supposed to be roaming around, recruitment, onboarding, and everything else have to be done virtually.
+All of these challenges are part of undergoing a massive transition.
+But there are various ways you can address them.
+Here are business tools that work best on remote work setup.

 Through several chat tools like Google Hangouts, remote staff can directly message one another or have group chats.
 Other communication tools include Skype, Slack, Messenger, Whatsapp, and the list goes on.